You are here

 This resource provides everything you need to know about self-disclosure requirements in three primary areas noted above.
-It also describes the use of the forms that you'll use to document your disclosure.
+It also describes the use of the documentation that you must provide with your disclosure.
 Before we get into particulars, here are three extremely important things to keep in mind:

 - You need to disclose past convictions and/or employment/licensure issues even if you have disclosed them to CDE on prior applications.
 This includes any deferred judgements or deferred sentences you may have received

 - Err on the side of self-disclosure, even if an issue occurred a long time ago or that was minor in nature

 - Colorado law requires that you disclose all misdemeanor and/or felony criminal convictions including those based on a plea of no contest and any deferred judgements or deferred sentences, except for misdemeanor traffic offenses and/or traffic infractions (DUI*,careless driving, speeding, etc.)